Care Sheet Contents

 - Exhibiting normal behaviour patterns

-- To be housed with, or apart from, other animals, in the case of Royal python this is apart from other Royals!
+- To be housed with or apart from other animals and in the case of Royal Pythons this means apart.

 - To be protected from pain, injury, suffering and disease

 Anyone who is cruel to an animal or does not provide for its welfare needs may be banned from owning animals, fined up to £20,000 and/or sent to prison.

 Do not take on the ownership and care of a Royal Python lightly or if you do not think you will have adequate resources and time to properly provide for its welfare.

 They are not pets that are cheap to care for either in terms of initial set up and equipment or the ongoing costs of properly providing for them.
 The initial set up of equipment, vivarium, lighting and heating, thermostats, substates feeding dishes and decor is going to run to hundreds of pounds.